alexandra-rose/DataHarvesting-MUCSS/README.md

 ### **Running the Scraper**

-1. Open the R script called “**Final assignment- movie analysis”** in RStudio.
+1. Open the R script called “**Markdown For IMDB web scraping.Rmd”** in RStudio.
 2. Set your user agent in the beginning.
 3. Follow the instructions below regarding the Reddit API, and then you can run the whole script.